LATTE: Learning Aligned Transactions and Textual Embeddings for Bank Clients: Experimental Results

 In banking applications, inference speed is critical due to the need to process millions of multi-source user records in a hardware environment with limited access to GPUs.
 In this section, we investigate an important trade-off between inference resource utilization (compute time, memory utilization) and the performance of the proposed methods compared to baseline architectures.

 Figure~\ref{fig:churn} showcases the performance on the Churn dataset.
-Generative models (\methodname[\ref{eq:softmax}, \ref{eq:pair}, \ref{eq:reg}], TALLRec) achieve the highest ROC-AUC scores, exceeding 0.868, but at the cost of extremely low inference speeds—processing only a few samples per second—and high memory consumption, with over 3 billion parameters.
-In contrast, lightweight \methodname-S variants attain slightly lower ROC-AUC values while operating over 160 samples per second and compact size of just 4.4 million parameters.
-These models match the efficiency of contrastive baselines, offering a favorable trade-off between accuracy, speed, and memory footprint.
-As shown in Appendix~\ref{sec:appendixexp} (Figure~\ref{fig:age}), a similar trend occurs on the Age prediction task.
+Generative models (\methodname, TALLRec) achieve the highest ROC-AUC scores, exceeding 0.868, but at the cost of extremely low inference speeds—processing only a few samples per second—and high memory consumption, with over 3 billion parameters.
+In contrast, lightweight \methodname-S variants attain slightly lower ROC-AUC values while operating over 160 samples per second and a compact size of just a few million parameters These models match the efficiency of contrastive baselines, offering a favorable trade-off between accuracy, speed, and memory footprint.